bababumBab/project-1/README.md

 ## The Approach
-  My approach was to deconstruct the principles applied in the Tic Tac Toe game and scale the game to a Ultimate Tic Tac Toe that uses 9 small games of 3 X 3 cells
+  My approach was to deconstruct the principles applied in the Tic Tac Toe game and scale the game to a Ultimate Tic Tac Toe that uses 9 small games of 3 X 3 cells.

 ### The Grid